 In the Squares problem, the simplest solution is the one that requires the least drawing.
 There are many ways to divide the first square into smaller squares that will move the solver to a solution for this problem, but if we don’t keep in mind that we’re looking for a simple solution, drawings can get pretty crazy pretty fast.
 We very much encourage you to allow this to happen - learners need to experiment, and often, we don’t recognize the simple way to solve a problem until we’ve tried 10 other more complicated solutions.
 As a parent, mentor, or teacher, your role in this case is to encourage the solver to repeatedly evaluate their drawing, and to ask questions like “How do you think you could get the same solution by drawing fewer lines?” or, “What other way could you dissect the square so that you could use the same drawing to continue forward to the next step?”

-There is value to helping a solver simplify their thinking, and aspire to simple solutions.
+There is value to helping kids to simplify their thinking, and aspire to simple solutions.
 The process of simplifying a solution helps us to think critically about the current solution/process, and how to strip it back to only the most necessary parts.
-Working towards “simple” helps solvers to clarify their own thinking, and makes it easier for them to explain their thinking to others, which is a skill that has immeasurable value in life (think of how many times someone explains something to you in a confusing or overly complicated way!).
+Working towards “simple” helps kids to clarify their own thinking, and makes it easier for them to explain their thinking to others, which is a skill that has immeasurable value in life (think of how many times someone explains something to you in a confusing or overly complicated way!).
 BUT, please don’t feel overburdened by the idea that you always have to simplify your thinking.
 It’s not a bad thing to do, but it’s also just one skill of many that a solver is learning all at once.
 Not every problem has to build every skill every time.
 In the Squares problem, aiming for a simple solution really helps move thinking forward, but in other problems, that helpful skill might be something else entirely.

 Did you find this blog useful?
 Follow this blog using the links above to get other useful ideas from exSTEMsions delivered right to your inbox!